Why is my cat going outside the box?

 5. I found mine HATED the crystal litter and when I tried it they suddenly, after years of never having an accident, stopped wanting to use the box.
 I switched back to standard clumping and no more problems.
 So consider changing your litter if your cats don't seem to like it.

-6. Mine also HATED the covered boxes; I have no problems with the open corner pans (see our Favorites page).
+6. Mine also HATED the covered boxes; I have no problems with the open corner pans (see below).

 7. While its good to wash the pans every so often, using strong scented cleansers and/or bleach that leaves a lingering smell will repel the cat from going in it.
 Hot soap and water, with a little rubbing alcohol to sterilize will do the trick and not leave a scent.